-- Make accounts on all the messengers where you can chat/text/video call.
+- Make accounts on all the apps you'll use to chat/text/video call.

-- When can you fly down for a holiday?
-Check the average cost of flights and the best time to visit.
+- Try to plan when you can fly to see them for a holiday.
+Check the average cost of flights and the best times to visit.

-- When will your SO be coming down to visit?
-Apply for leaves in advance if you're working, and don't make any plans for that time.
+- Figure out when your SO will come for a visit.
+Make sure to ask for vacation time in advance and don't make any other plans during that time.

-Make all these plans as and when something pops into your head.
-The better prepared you are, the easier you can breeze through this phase.
+Make all these plans ahead of time, and don't forget to add to the list when something else pops into your head.
+The better prepared you are, the easier time you'll have in this phase.

 Start Becoming Independent

-Say what you may, everyone tends to become slightly more involved in a relationship and ignore their life outside of it.
-But when the relationship becomes a long distance one, it's as if you're taken but single.
-You have to get out there all by yourself again, like you did when you were single.
+Say what you might, everyone tends to become slightly more involved in a relationship and ignore their life outside of it.
+But when the relationship becomes a long distance, it's as if you're single—but still taken.
+You have to get out there all by yourself again, just like you did when you were single.

-So my advice is to start creating new hobbies and getting involved in them way in advance.
-That way, you still have your partner around, making the transition less scary.
-It also gives you time to dibble-dabble in different things till you find stuff you love to do.
+Start new hobbies way in advance of your trip.
+That way you'll still have your partner around, making the transition less scary.
+It also gives you time to dabble in different things until you find what you love to do.

 Accept that your partner is going to make new friends there.
-Friends of the opposite gender too, and they are all going to hang out, go out, and even put up a few photos.
+These may be friends of the opposite gender, and they are all going to hang out, go out, and even put up a few photos.
 Don't let your jealousy get the better of you.
-Don't accuse your partner of ignoring you, or worse, cheating.
+Don't accuse your partner of ignoring you—or worse, cheating.
 They love you, period.

-Distance creates barriers and voids that are hard to fill in that very moment.
-Sharing your partner's attention and company with other people, strangers, isn't going to be easy.
-But it's inevitable.
+Distance creates barriers and voids that are hard to fill in each individual moment.
+Sharing your partner's attention and company with strangers isn't going to be easy, but it's inevitable.
 As long as you keep the communication going strong, there's nothing to worry about.

 Your friends and family are the ones who will help you get through these tough times.
-They are the ones who love you tremendously, and just want to see you happy (in most cases, at least).
-Talk to your most trusted loved ones whom you know will stand by you through your mood swings, tears, and sleepless nights.
-Don't hesitate to share with them what you are feeling.
-You'll be amazed at the support that they have to offer.
+They are the ones who love you tremendously and just want to see you happy—in most cases, at least.
+Talk to your most trusted loved ones who you know will stand by you through your mood swings, tears, and sleepless nights.
+Don't hesitate to share what you're feeling with them.
+You'll be amazed at the support that they'll have to offer.

 Set Some Rules